ROCm/hipBLASLt/docs/reference/ext-reference.rst

                                                 void*                   D,
                                                 hipblasLtMatrixLayout_t matD);

-You can get heuristics and make kernel arguments with the instance.
-If the properties of the gemm and the inputs don't change, you can call the run API to launch the kernel directly.
+You can retrieve heuristics and set kernel arguments with the instance.
+If the properties of the GEMM and the inputs don't change, you can call the run API to launch the kernel directly.

 .. code-block:: c++